 Aside from treatment for the rhythm, most patients will need treatment with blood thinners.
 Atrial fibrillation is the number one cause of stroke in the United States.
 As the left atrium beats irregularly, blood pools and eventually forms a clot.
 If the clot breaks off and goes to the brain, it causes a stroke.
-Blood thinner options can be aspirin for someone that it is low risk of a stroke.
+Blood thinner options can be aspirin for someone that it is a low risk of a stroke.
 For patients at higher risk of a stroke, stronger blood thinners such as Warfarin/Coumadin may be needed.
-Additionally, there are newer blood thinners that have recently been introduced and as a group are called the DOACs (Direct Oral AntiCoagulants).
+Additionally, there are newer blood thinners that have recently been introduced and as a group is called the DOACs (Direct Oral AntiCoagulants).
 For patients that have failed blood thinners, there is an alternative to occlude the Left atrial appendage.
 The appendage is the part of the Left atrium where the clots form.
 Occluding devices can be placed that cover the appendage and have been shown to be the equivalent of taking blood thinners.

 The symptoms of atrial fibrillation are quite variable.
 Some patients have no symptoms while others have severe, disabling symptoms.
 Fatigue and shortness of breath with ordinary activity is the most common symptoms.
 Palpitations (“like a fish flopping in my chest”), lightheadedness, passing out, chest pain, chest discomfort, headaches, not thinking as clearly and chest burning are common descriptions.